Importance of Coatings for Corrosion Protection of Offshore Facilities

 The final form of corrosion is known as stress corrosion cracking (SCC) which is defined as the growth of cracks due to the simultaneous application of stress and exposure of the surface to a specific corrosive medium, leading to unexpected catastrophic failure of ductile metals.
 Cold forming, welding, heat treatment, machining and grinding can all introduce residual stresses, the magnitude and importance of which are often underestimated.
 The SCC sites on the metal surfaces may not be visible by visual inspection, while metal parts are being filled with microscopic cracks.
 These invisible cracks progress rapidly and lead the component and structures to catastrophic failures (3).

-High performance anticorrosive coatings are applied to areas with in a variety of environments, introducing a number of unique conditions the coating needs to be resistant against.
+High-performance anticorrosive coatings are applied to areas within a variety of environments, introducing several unique conditions the coating needs to be resistant against.
 Some of these include constant or partial immersion in water or soil, atmospheric pollution in industrial settings, as well as ultraviolet radiation in outdoor cases.
 The variety of environmental factors as well as the exposure time to these factors impacts heavily on the coating requirements, and therefore formulation, making knowledge of the environment paramount to the successful coating selection.

 Figure 1: Classification of corrosive environments (2)

 Immersion applies to any structures immersed in water or soil.
 In these cases, the severity of the environment is extremely specific because of the multitude of factors that can play a role in overall corrosivity.
 Salinity, pH, presence of dissolved gases and temperature, amongst others, are all known to contribute to creating a corrosive environment.
 Due to the wide variety of conditions that can be encountered, they are classified by ISO 12944 into 3 categories as per Table 1.

 Table 1: Immersion Categories for Soil and Water (4)